shiehn/signals-and-sorcery-server/README.md

 Remember you'll need to expose your ports to the public internet on your VM.
 (Query Chat-GPT for instructions on how to do this.)

 ### NOTE:
-When running migrations and dabase command make sure you are using the correct .env values.
+When running migrations and database command make sure you are using the correct .env values.
 Note: they will be different from outside docker. e.x

 ### Super User creation
 ```